wschenk/willschenk.com/content/articles/2015/slow-data-and-fast-sites/index.md

 Let's take a step back from how we normally build websites, and see what we can we do better based upon the challenges and current reality of operating sites:

 1. The first insight is that once your site is built and running, things change at a different rate than they do in development.
-The difference between tooling and run-time evaluation becomes more pronounced, and usage patterns of the data become clearly statified.
+The difference between tooling and run-time evaluation becomes more pronounced, and usage patterns of the data become clearly stratified.
 Even though we dump everything into the database, there are distinct classes of data that have different change patterns.
 2. The second insight is websites are about sitemaps, not about URLs.
 SEO thinks in terms of Sitemaps, and webapps thinks in terms of Routes, but if we could get the best of both worlds if we had a static build process that can pull data from a datastore and understands the concepts of a Sitemap and a Router.
 3. The third insight is that we need a templating language that can run equally well on the server and the client in order to keep developers sane and effective.
 The bulk of the application needs to be written using the same tooling.
 4. The fourth insight is that web services don't need to be hidden behind the server, and with rich client apps we can consume them directly from the client.

 I'll walk through these in turn, deconstructing what they mean, and outline a way of building a prerendered website that will let you add all the fancy front-end features and full SEO support - all of the benefits of so-called database backed web-sites with content management systems and complex logic - that will be able to scale up quickly without any ops support, and be able to degrade gracefully under spikes.